momor666/markdown-preview-enhanced-with-litvis/README.md

 It is possible to automatically format litvis-enabled markdown files including embedded Elm code blocks with [Prettier](https://prettier.io/), which is an opinionated code formatting tool.

-Prettier is available in Atom via [`prettier-atom`](https://github.com/prettier/prettier-atom) package, but it does not format literate Elm code blocks in markdown files out of box.
+Prettier is available in Atom via [`prettier-atom`](https://github.com/prettier/prettier-atom) package, but it does not format literate Elm code blocks in markdown files out of the box.

 Please follow these steps to enable full-featured formatting support for litvis in Atom: